yyojo/systemverilog/README.md

 * Can further instantiate interfaces
 * Can be generated or arrayed
 * Cannot declare or instantiate module specific items: modules, primitives ,specify blocks and configurations

+### How to Bind Interface Instance to Module Portsof Interface Type
+SystemVerilog port mapping rules also apply to interfaces.
+* You can map by position (order) or name
+* You can use **.name** mapping if instance name matches port name
+* You can use ** .* ** mapping id all names match